davetron5000/wtf-is-a-webpack/markdown/production.md

 Our Markdown app is small now, but it could become the world's foremost way of rendering markdown in a browser.
 We've got VC's knocking at our door, and we need to be web scale.

-In all seriousness, uncompressed assets like JavaScript waste bandwidth.
+Uncompressed assets like JavaScript waste bandwidth.
 The downstream user doesn't care about whitespace or code comments, and we don't need to pay for bandwidth that's ferrying bytes that won't be used.
 There's literally no reason to send uncompressed JavaScript to a user other than laziness (or, in our case, the lack of wherewithal to configure our awful toolchain to do it as part of our build pipeline).

 If you aren't exactly sure what I mean, consider that this JavaScript works the same way as our existing `markdownPreviewer.js`: